 Around 20% of the waste that is disposed of daily in the sea comes from ships, but all the rest comes directly from the mainland.
 Waste is also carried directly into the sea by wind, floods and rivers (even from regions far from the coast).
 From all this garbage the amount of plastic is immense.
-Every year, around 8’000’000 tons of plastic end up in the seas.
+Every year, more than 8 million tons of plastic end up in the seas.
 If this pollution by plastic continues unchanged, there will be more garbage than fish in the seas by the year 2050.

 The “out of sight, out of mind” expression doesn’t work with the rubbish.
 Everything we throw away thoughtlessly will come back to us one day.
-Even if we cannot see the rubbish anymore in the water or wherever – it is still there!
+Even if we cannot see the garbage in the sea anymore – it is still there!